TandonDevOps/IndraABM/capital/origin_of_money/paper.md

     result is likely to be the final result.

     Of note is the fact that our model only a single rule for trading: agents must discover trades that are mutually beneficial.
-[QUOTE MENGER FROM PRINCIPLES ON TRADE AT UNEQUAL EVALUATIONS.]
+It it noticeable that everyone has his/her own definition of beneficial.
+"The magnitudes of the importance of our satisfactions that are imputed to goods—that is, the magnitudes of their val- ues—are therefore also unequal, and their measure lies in the degree of importance that the satisfactions dependent on the goods in question have for us."
+(Menger, 1871) Here in our model, agents will determine the degree of importance by the characteristics of the goods, plus the number of the same good that he/she already has (so that the agent doesn't have a strong desire on the good that they already endorsed with a large quantity).

     Our model captures this notion by having agents begin with a minimal bid for some good they desire.
 The agents then "haggle" until they possibly arrive at an exchange ratio for their two goods at which each of them gains utility from trading.
-    As Kirzner (1992) [PRICE DISCOVERY].
+As Kirzner (2011) discussed in his book on how market process influenced the price, "price is determined by the strength of the demand for the commodity; the demand of those who already hold some of it, and the demand of those who hold none of it." (pg.151) Thus in our utility calculation, our mean of 'price' in this model, it considers not only the three *Menger factors*, but also the current quantity of the good owned by the agent to evaluate the demand towards the good.

     Divisibility, durability and transportability, while characteristics of individual goods, are not specifically sought out by our agents.